-Note: The ISO should report directly to the Agency Head where practical and should not report to the CIO.
+The ISO shall report directly to the Agency Head and must not simultaneously serve the function of a Chief Information Officer (CIO).
 The ISO is responsible for developing and managing the agency's information security program.
-The Agency Head is strongly encouraged to designate at least one backup for the ISO.
 Agencies with multiple geographic locations or specialized business units should also consider designating deputy ISOs as needed.

 - 2. Ensure that an agency information security program is maintained, that is sufficient to protect the agency's IT systems, and that is documented and effectively communicated.
 Managers in all agencies and at all levels shall provide for the IT security needs under their jurisdiction.
-They shall take all reasonable actions to provide adequate IT security and to escalate problems, requirements, and matters related to IT security to the highest level necessary for resolution. - 3.
-Review and approve the agency's Business Impact Analyses (BIAs), Risk Assessments (RAs), and Continuity Plan (previously referred to as Continuity of Operations Plan or COOP), to include an IT Disaster Recovery Plan, if applicable. - 4.
+They shall take all reasonable actions to provide adequate IT security and to escalate problems, requirements, and matters related to IT security to the highest level necessary for resolution. - Review and approve the agency's Business Impact Analyses (BIAs), Risk Assessments (RAs), and Continuity Plan (previously referred to as Continuity of Operations Plan or COOP), to include an IT Disaster Recovery Plan, if applicable. - 4.
 Review or have the designated ISO review the System Security Plans for all agency IT systems classified as sensitive, and: - Approve System Security Plans that provide adequate protections against security risks; or - Disapprove System Security Plans that do not provide adequate protections against security risks, and require that the System Owner implement additional security controls on the IT system to provide adequate protections against security risks. - 5.
 Ensure compliance is maintained with the current version of the IT Security Audit Standard (COV ITRM Standard SEC502).
 This compliance must include, but is not limited to: - a.
 Requiring development and implementation of an agency plan for IT security audits, and submitting this plan to the CISO; - b.
 Requiring that the planned IT security audits are conducted; - c.
 Receiving reports of the results of IT security audits; - d.
-Requiring development of Corrective Action Plans to address findings of e.
+Requiring development of Corrective Action Plans to address findings of IT security audits: and e.
 Reporting to the CISO all IT security audit findings and progress in implementing corrective actions in response to IT security audit findings.